matthewhall78/hello-world/coverLetter.md

 	* Founded and Chaired the Scrum Master Guild and helped grow a fully self sufficient community that is thriving today
 	* Product Owner of a Common Services team that began the work to shift the mindset of development team towards reusing common components instead of building it themselves (2019-2021)

-## Analysis of User Research and Continuous Improvement of Digital Services: _13 years experience_
+## Supervising employees, professionals and multi-disciplinary teams: _8 years experience_
-> 9 years experience in the capacity of a Business Analyst, Project Manager and Business Portfolio Manager which involved
+> 3 years experience in the capacity of a Business Portfolio Manager which involved

+* Reviewing the quality of work and conduct on the team for multiple contractor teams for various software applications being maintained (Mineral Titles Online, Minfile, Mines Management System, and others)
+* Reviewing resumes of new contractors
-* assessing the needs of users and
+* Approving the payment of invoices

+> 2 years experience as a Scrum Master

+* onboarding new staff
-* preparing documentation for the development team based on the analysis of requirements gathering
+* coaching the team and the new Product Owner in agile practices
+* Managing the delivery of product increments to ensure we were able to efficiently get feedback from users

-> 4 years experience is as a Scrum Team member and Product Owner role reviewing the user research prepared by the UX Researcher/Designer of the team.
-This involves the following:
+> 3 years experience as a Product Owner

-* Sitting in on UX feedback sessions
+* Coaching staff and reviewing performance
-* Collaborating with the UX researcher to interpret the feedback
+* Setting the product vision for the team
-* Revise our previous hypotheses on how to achieve the product vision
+* Strategical creating hypotheses on how to achieve the product vision
-* Refactoring product roadmaps and product features based on new hypotheses
+* Establishing product roadmaps to set the direction for the cross functionaly team

 ## Digital Service experience using agile practices, open source, and cloud platforms: _4 to 6 years experience_
 **Agile Practices:** _4 years experience_